mgoblin/sdas8051_cmake/README.md

 Before using this template, you must install the following on your PC:
 1. [SDCC toolkit](https://sdcc.sourceforge.net/).
 2. [stcgal](https://github.com/grigorig/stcgal) STC MCU ISP flash tool.
 For others 8051 MCU (not STC) flash target in src/CmakeLists.txt should be modified or removed.
-3. Build tools: make or ninjia
+3. Build tools: make or ninjia or both
 4. cmake version >= 3.31
 5. git (only for clone template files from gihub).